cs1302uga/cs1302-tutorials/javafx/javafx.md

         Current serial number in output stream:  24
       ```

-   **If you receive an error message in the terminal,** then this error message is related to the
+1. **If you receive an error message in the terminal,** then this error message is related to the
-   JavaFX graphics renderer.
-By default, it attempts to perform hardware-accelerated rendering.
-   However, we need to enable to software-based rendering in order for it to work nicely with X-forwarding.
-   Close out of the small GUI app.

-1. Regardless of whether you got an error, **rerun the driver but add `-Dprism.order=sw` in addition to
-   the usual options when executing the related `java` command** to enable the software-based renderer.
-You may
+   JavaFX graphics renderer. **rerun the driver and make sure you correctly typed the `-Dprism.order=sw` option properly.**.
-   still receive a slightly shorter error message but your application will run smoother (less lag) with this
+   You may still receive a slightly shorter error message but your application will run smoother (less lag) with this
    option set.

 1. If the small GUI app containing a nice message appears with or without a small error message, then you are okay to proceed!